 Best for: NYC-headquartered enterprise weekly retainer programs for Fortune 500 corporate principals, owned-fleet weekly continuity, and ISO-aligned managed-supplier procurement where the buyer’s compliance function requires an enterprise-grade vendor with documented corporate governance.

-EmpireCLS Worldwide is the NYC-headquartered enterprise alternative to Carey on this ranking, and the operator most often consolidated onto when the corporate buyer wants the owned-fleet model rather than the affiliate-and-network model.
-Headquartered in Norwood, NJ with a dominant New York metropolitan operating presence, EmpireCLS runs an owned-fleet weekly retainer product calibrated to Fortune 500 procurement organizations.
+EmpireCLS Worldwide is the NYC-headquartered enterprise network on this ranking, and the operator most often consolidated onto when the corporate buyer wants an owned-fleet model rather than an affiliate-and-network model.
+Headquartered in Secaucus, NJ with a dominant New York metropolitan operating presence, EmpireCLS runs an owned-fleet weekly retainer product calibrated to Fortune 500 procurement organizations.
 Industry-estimated weekly retainer terms run $2,000 to $8,500 depending on hours and vehicle mix, with enterprise volume-tier discounting on multi-week project engagements and structured weekly contract terms negotiated at the MSA level.

 Five-day dispatch discipline is calibrated to enterprise corporate-dedicated dispatch.
 Mon-Fri retainer patterns run against the operator’s weekly schedule with named-chauffeur assignment on contracted retainer accounts; the dispatch desk holds the pairing across the five-day block and rebooks the recurring pattern automatically.
 The owned-fleet model means vehicle-class consistency across the week is structurally easier to deliver than on a network model — the same S-Class is on the principal’s morning pickup every weekday rather than a different chauffeur and vehicle rotating through the schedule.